 Historically, the Container aluminum aerosol and bottle business has shown growth with new product introductions creating new market categories.
 In this regard, the Container business purchased seven new production lines between 2003 and 2008 to satisfy these requirements.
-All seven are installed and operating, the last one having been installed in 2008 in the new Mexican facility.
-In addition, another production line has been added in Mexico and is expected to be operational in early 2011 to meet growing capacity needs as major customers continue to move their aerosol filling to Mexico for both the U.S. and Latin American markets.
+In addition, a third production line was added in Mexico and became operational in early 2011 to meet growing capacity needs as major customers continue to move their aerosol filling to Mexico for both the U.S. and Latin American markets.

-Aluminum represents a significant variable cost for this Division.
-Aluminum is a traded commodity and the Division has historically used a general hedging program in combination with fixed price contracts with a number of its significant customers.
+Aluminum represents a significant variable cost for this Segment.
+Aluminum is a traded commodity and the Segment has historically used a general hedging program in combination with fixed price contracts with a number of its significant customers.
 Aluminum prices have been extremely volatile in the past few years.
-This volatility created a significant challenge for the Division in 2009 as the aluminum hedges, arranged earlier in 2008 for general 2009 requirements, were fixed at higher values than aluminum prices at that time.
-The hedges not specifically related to customer contracts had a significant negative impact on the Division's operating income.
-In 2010, all of the Company's aluminum futures contracts in place were matched to fixed-price customer contracts.
+This volatility created a significant challenge for the Segment in 2009 as the aluminum hedges, arranged earlier in 2008 for general 2009 requirements, were fixed at higher values than aluminum prices at that time.
+The hedges not specifically related to customer contracts had a significant negative impact on the Segment's operating income.
+Commencing in 2010, all of the Company's aluminum futures contracts are matched to fixed-price customer contracts.